On formulas and fractional exponents for umbral operators: Known expressions for umbral operators

-after which Rota expresses the idea of solving the "Pincherle differential equations" to obtain an explicit expression for $\phi$.
-He restates this challenge as the 15th problem \cite[p.~753]{rota1973}, describing it as "an untouched subject of great interest", a characterization that still appears accurate.
-Yet the idea now appears more promising, since it becomes apparent that the solution to the Pincherle differential equation \eqref{e:PDE} is given precisely by \Cref{f:bucc}.
-Indeed, the right-hand side of \cref{e:bucc} also satisfies \cref{e:PDE}, by $\C\bbra{\x}$-linearity and the equality $(f(D) - D)' = f'(D) - 1$.
+after which Rota suggests solving the "Pincherle differential equations" in order to obtain an explicit expression for $\phi$.
+He later restated this challenge as the 15th problem in \cite[p.~753]{rota1973}, describing it as "an untouched subject of great interest".
+This perspective now appears more tractable, however, because the solution of the Pincherle differential equation \eqref{e:PDE} is precisely the operator in \Cref{f:bucc}.
+Indeed, the right-hand side of \cref{e:bucc} also satisfies \cref{e:PDE}, by $\C\bbra{\x}$-linearity and the identity $(f(D) - D)' = f'(D) - 1$.
 The only missing ingredient is a noncommutative analog of the Cauchy uniqueness theorem. \end{remark}